sivlev/PHPMathObjects/README.md

 Many matrix methods in PHPMathObjects are implemented in two versions: non-mutating (return a new matrix object) and mutating (change the existing matrix).
 The latter method names have a letter "m" in the beginning, e.g. add() and mAdd(), transpose() and mTranspose(), etc.
 You can decide which method is more suitable for a particular task.
-Usually the mutating methods are slightly faster than non-mutating ones because the no new object instantiation is needed.
+Usually the mutating methods are slightly faster than non-mutating ones because no new object instantiation is needed.

 ```php
 // Create a new matrix object using class constructor